raynamharris/shell-novice/_episodes/04_break.md

 ---
-layout: break
 title: "Coffee Break"
 teaching: 0
-exercises: 0
-break: 30
+exercises: 30
+questions:
+- "What have you learned?"
+- " What questions do you have?""
 ---